sveltia/sveltia-cms/README.md

 ### Better asset management

-- A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents.
+- A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents[^96].
   - Navigate between the global media folder and per-collection media folders[^6].
   - Preview image, audio, video, text and PDF files.
     - Check your site’s [CSP](#setting-up-content-security-policy) if the preview doesn’t work.